mainak33/MessagingChallenge/Readme.md

 $ ./runMessagingTests.exe --gtest
 ```

-If you are using a Docker container: After building the docker container, run the runMessagingTests inside the containerized application with the --gtest flag to run all the tests in the Google test framework:
+If you are using a Docker container: After building the docker container, run the runMessagingTests inside the container with the --gtest flag to run all the tests in the Google test framework:
 ```
 $ docker run --entrypoint "/bin/sh" -it mcimage /usr/src/MessagingChallenge/build # cd test && ./runMessagingTests --gtest